safi-ur-rahman/react-wishlist/README.md

 # React Wishlist Widget

 This is a simple React app that allows users to create and manage a wish list.
-The app features a responsive design and uses the React Bootstrap library for styling.
+The app features a interactive design.
 Features

 The app allows users to: